-The Crane fly are mostly found in damp situations where there is abundant vegetation, although some are found in dry grassland habitats and even deserts, there are many crane flies on the BC coast, sometimes, in the fall, we could have up to 50 at one time in our house.
-The more common ones on the coast are the the European, Picia Contans and the Marsh Crane flies.
+The Crane fly are mostly found in damp situations where there is abundant vegetation, although some are found in dry grassland habitats and even deserts, there are many crane flies in the Pacific Northwest, sometimes, in the fall, we could have up to 50 at one time in our house.
+The more common ones on the coast are the European, Picia Contans and the Marsh Crane flies.

-Species of the genus Chionea are small and wingless and are found on snow in winter.
+Species of the genus Chionea (wingless limoniid crane flies) are found on snow in winter.

 Crane flies are medium to very large-sized flies.
 They are usually gray or brown but can be many colors like bright copper, the body is elongated and slender, and they have long narrow wings and long and slender legs.
 They could be confused with large mosquitoes, but crane flies do not have a long proboscis and do not bite.
 The wings are often clouded or patterned, and they have a ‘V’ shaped groove on the top of the thorax.